The B-Movie Star Monster Listby Dan Ashley | created - 11 Nov 2011 | updated - 06 Feb 2015 | Public

 Keith David was born Keith David Williams in New York City's Harlem district, and was raised in East Elmhurst, in the Queens section of the city.
 He is the son of Dolores (Dickenson), a New York Telephone manager, and Lester Williams, a payroll operations director.
 As a child, he realized he wanted...

-“ A self made man who broke into Hollywood living in his car and then broke out with his soul intact.
+A self made man who broke into Hollywood living in his car and then broke out with his soul intact.
 Jane is the epitome of retro cool, a strangely successful splicing of Clint Eastwood, Ryan O'Neal and Christopher Lambert.
 He doesn't give a *beep* about capitalising on mega success.
 He's doing it as a respectable businessman, for the love of the game and its fans!

-Mark Hamill is an American actor, voice actor, writer, producer, and director.
-He is best known for his portrayal of Luke Skywalker in the original Star Wars trilogy - Star Wars (1977), The Empire Strikes Back (1980), and Return of the Jedi (1983) - a role he reprise in Star Wars: The Force...
+Mark Hamill is best known for his portrayal of Luke Skywalker in the original Star Wars trilogy - Star Wars: Episode IV - A New Hope (1977), Star Wars: Episode V - The Empire Strikes Back (1980), and Star Wars: Episode VI - Return of the Jedi (1983) - a role he would reprise in Star Wars: The Force...

 Excellent, prolific and versatile character actor Peter Jason was born on July 22, 1944, in Hollywood, CA, and grew up in Balboa.
 He attended Newport Beach Elementary School, Horace Ensign Junior High and Newport Harbor High School.
 He originally planned on being a football player, but fell in love...

 Synonymous (spelt that right?) with the name John Carpenter, Peter Jason may have died in more films than Charlton Heston.
 Through his feature character roles playing lowlives, bullies, bar managers, right-hand men and all-out victims, Jason has worked his way into providing the same in a countless list of shows and movies.
 Likeable even when he's not so likeable, who said being typecast is bad for your career?